 Man the forts!
 Top Cornish castles

 Ready for a right royal day out?
 We've rounded up the best castles in Cornwall and beyond for the Jubilee weekend.
 Tiara (or sword) at the ready, let's go!

-With a lot of coastline and countryside that has needed defending, it is no surprise that Cornwall has rather a lot of castles and hill defences – not all of them are open at the moment though, so here’s our guide to the best of the bunch – if you book quickly it will keep them occupied for the rest of the school holidays.
+With 400 miles of coastline and a whole host of countryside that has needed defending, it is no surprise that Cornwall has rather a lot of castles and hill defences – not all of them are open at the moment though, so here’s our guide to the best of the bunch – if you book quickly it will keep them occupied for the rest of the school holidays.

 Tintagel Castle, Tintagel

 Cornwall’s most famous castle is Tintagel – and there’s only some ruins left on the clifftop high on Cornwall’s rugged north coast.
 Inextricably linked with the legend of King Arthur, legends abound.
 For centuries this dramatic castle and coastline has fired the imaginations of writers, artists and even the brother of a king.
 The ruins you see today are the remains of a Norman castle, but in the 1930s, excavations suggested there may be links as far back as the 5th and 6th century after Mediterranean pottery was unearthed.
 Also, the new bridge is open, which is worth a gander (not on a breezy day though).
 Note that due to storm damage to the beach steps and the surrounding cliff area, there is no access to the beach and Merlin’s cave currently.

 Right down on the southern tip of the Roseland Peninsular, St Mawes Castle is one of a pair of castles guarding the important anchorage of Carrick Roads (alongside Pendennis Castle below) and one of a chain of forts built between 1539 and 1545 to counter an invasion threat from Catholic France and Spain.